semgrep/semgrep-docs/docs/semgrep-app/managing-policy.md

 ![Policy with edit rule message showing](../img/edit-rule-message-from-policy.png "Editing a rule message within a ruleset")

-If you edit the rule to show a customized message, then the new rule message will appear in your PR/MR comments.
+The customized message will appear in your PR/MR comments where the rule is triggered.

 ![PR comment with custom rule message](../img/example-custom-rule-message.png "Comparing with and without custom rule messages")